josipx/Jenx.AzureDevOps.WpfClient/README.md

 ## The purpose of this repository.
 * Playing around with .NET Core 3.0 (Preview) and WPF.
 	* .NET Core 3.0 is the first version of .Net Core which support WPF desktop apps.
-So, for me this was interesting how this plays along (Wpf and .NET Core).
+So, for me it's interesting to check how WPF plays along with .NET Core 3.0.
-	* I like .NET Core support for machine-global and application-local deployment.
+	* I like also other .NET Core features, e.g. support for machine-global and application-local deployment, performance inprovements, etc...
-	* Performance inprovements.

-* For this puprose I created simple Wpf Azure DevOps Client to make some proof-of-concepts.
+* For this puprose I created simple WPF Azure DevOps Client to make some proof-of-concepts.

 * Playing around with just released Visual Studio 2019.

 ## App key features.
-* Integrated Prism Library to create loosely coupled, maintainable, and testable application. [[https://prismlibrary.github.io/](https://prismlibrary.github.io/ "Visit prism library ")]
+* Integrated Prism Library to create loosely coupled, maintainable, and testable application [[https://prismlibrary.github.io/](https://prismlibrary.github.io/ "Visit prism library ")].
-* Unity used for DI. [[https://github.com/unitycontainer/unity](https://github.com/unitycontainer/unity "Unity Container")]
+* Unity used for DI. [[https://github.com/unitycontainer/unity](https://github.com/unitycontainer/unity "Unity Container")].
-* Material Design In XAML Toolkit [[materialdesigninxaml.net](materialdesigninxaml.net "material design in xaml")]
+* Material Design In XAML Toolkit [[materialdesigninxaml.net](materialdesigninxaml.net "material design in xaml")].
-* Mahapps UI toolkit for WPF [[https://mahapps.com/](https://mahapps.com/ "mahapps")]
+* Mahapps UI toolkit for WPF [[https://mahapps.com/](https://mahapps.com/ "mahapps")].
 * NLog for app logger.
 * MVVM arhitecture.
-* Garcefully handling of exceptions
+* Garcefully handling of exceptions.
-* Other features: IsBuisy loader, animated popups, material design look-and-feel!
+* Other features: IsBusy loader, animated popups, material design look-and-feel!
 * etc.

 ## Domain